Hailey-Ross/AzuraCast.Webhook-Processor/README.md

 ```

 ### 3️⃣ Deploy & Connect to AzuraCast
 ###### 🛑 DO NOT use the default your-secure-key value, if you have.
-Go back to the Previous step.
+Go back to the previous step.
 Seriously.
 Upload AzuraCast_Webhook.php to your web server.
 Set AzuraCast's Webhook URL to: